bobbywlindsey/zenml/README.md

 # ZenML

 This repo contains Python libraries to aid in data science and machine learning tasks.

-Currently porting over TensorFlow deep learning modules to PyTorch.
+mypy zenml/ --ignore-missing-imports

 ### Install